 Note: If you’re worried you may not be able to build a free site on your own, then you could let the GoDaddy Guides build your starter site for you for free.
 Just give us a call on 020 7023 9020.

-Once you’ve created your site, the only thing that’s left to do is publish and promote it.
+Once you’ve created your site, the only thing that’s left to do is publish (some website builder free trials may not let you publish your site until you upgrade to a paid plan) and promote it.

 As we’ve already explained, a free website isn’t as easy to promote as a paid-for site but at the very least a free website will act as a place where people can find out more about you and what you do.